 The IT career ladder is not easy to climb.
 The challenge of overcoming technologists is even more significant for women face.
 Biases, standards, and work cultures marginalize these employees.
 You can see this when you look at your IT team and the people in your executive suite.
-For example, what percentage of people of colour, women, and men do you see?
+For example, what percentage of people of color, women, and men do you see?
 Exceptionally, you fall into this category.

 It is true, especially at the leadership level in companies in the technology sector.
 The number of women is sparse, and the number of women of color is rare.
 For example, 28% of C-level executives and senior management are women.